Founders and First Officers of Stuart Lodge in 1847

 Elias Bevan Outer Guard (Tyler) (a Serving Brother)

-Henry Stuart (1804-1854) of Berkeley Square [Middlesex] a relative of the Marquess of Bute, was MP for Bedford from 1841 until his death in 1854.
+Henry Stuart (1804-1854) of Berkeley Square [Middlesex] was the second son of the Rev. William Stuart, Archbishop of Armagh, and the grandson of John Stuart the 3rd Earl of Bute, and was MP for Bedford from 1841 until his death in 1854.
 He lived in Kempston Lodge, which was built for him on the corner of Elstow Road and Bunyan Road.

 Given the lack of information available from the time, it is impossible to say if Henry Stuart was the only ‘founder’, or if those other ‘ordinary members’ mentioned, were also founders of the lodge back in 1847 too.
 By today’s standards we would call them ‘founders’, but it is not explicitly stated that they were in the existing records.